reissbaker/st4t3/README.md

 But... there's potentially a subtle problem here.
 Let's assume `emitter` is going to keep emitting more data, even after the `"next"` message.
 We haven't deregistered from it, so as more data comes in, `State` will keep buffering it, causing a memory leak!
-And worse, if it sees the special `"next"` string, it'll cause a state transition, even if it's not the current state!
+And worse, if it sees the special `"next"` string a second time, it'll cause a state transition again, even if it's not the current state!

 One way of handling this would be to manually deregister every event handler on the `stop` message handler.
 But that's pretty error-prone, since you can easily